Ancient Forest/Chun T'oh Whudujut Provincial Park and Protected Area

-Ancient Forest/Chun T'oh Whudujut Provincial Park and Protected Area is a provincial park and protected area located in the regional district of Fraser-Fort George in British Columbia.
+Ancient Forest/Chun T'oh Whudujut Provincial Park and Protected Area is a provincial park and protected area located in the regional district of Fraser-Fort George in the Canadian province of British Columbia.
 The park was established on 19 May 2016 to protect a portion of the North American inland temperate rainforest, the only inland temperate rainforest in the world.

 Description

 The park is located just off BC Highway 16 about 114 km east of Prince George.
 The park is about 12 km southwest of Sugarbowl-Grizzly Den Provincial Park and Protected Area and directly borders Slim Creek Provincial Park.
 The park contains a number of trees estimated to be over 1000 years old.

 History

 The park is located within the traditional territory of the Lheidli T'enneh Nation who have inhabited the area since time immemorial.

 In 2018, the provincial government and Lheidli T'enneh Nation signed a memorandum of understanding to work together on the planning and management of the park.

 On 6 July 2020, the Lheidli T'enneh Nation announced that both the provincial and federal government are contributing funds toward an $8.7 million development project to improve park facilities and build an interpretative centre sharing Lheidli T'enneh culture with visitors.